 - To stream the video on the internet:

 Contact Law Support at 703-993-4855 for the web address that you will need to view the live video stream.
-Use QuickTime to play the live stream.
-For the free player, go to http://www.apple.com/quicktime/download.
+Use QuickTime or VLC Media Player to play the live stream.

-Note: For off-campus viewing, users must sign in through George Mason's Virtual Private Network (VPN) at https://sslvpn01.gmu.edu/.
+Note: For off-campus viewing, users must sign in using George Mason's Virtual Private Network (VPN).

 Press the "Stream" button.